fengyuruhui98/File/write/Daily/癸卯日志/June.md

 @19:52

 ## Daily
-Morning, I ate the break fast at the canteen then went back to the room and then I was told that 3
+Morning, I ate the breakfast at the canteen then went back to the room and then I was told that there won't have any train today, so I took taxi went to the control center, and then do the print after lunch, and then Liuiqng was there we went back together by the bus.
+We went to the Zhongzhou hotel around first for him bought the pie to eat, I waited him, for a long long time.
+Then we went to the bus station waited for 8th bus and transfer, then we made a mistake that we got the wrong direction...
+Then f**ker Liuqing finally called for a taxi and we took the taxi back to the hotel.

 # 22:58 Sat, Jun 17, 2023